Fake or real grass. Which one is better?

 Knowing the capacity of traffic that will be on the grass area is important because you want to consider how much wear and tear will impact the grass and therefore the cost to repair.
 It’s best to consider how often the grass will be walked over and therefore this factor may very well determine which type of grass is for you.

 Another example of how real grass can look simple and effective, but very maintainable.
-As seen outside the Empire Display Home by Domain by Plunkett.
-Located in Dayton.

 9. Surface Area

 Another important factor which can’t be ignored is the surface area that you want to keep the grass contained in, whether it be real or fake.
 In the case of bigger spaces, not only does the price per square metre increase, but so too, does the maintenance cost.
 If you’re chasing a low maintenance grass floor, then be strategic in your surface area landscaping design.